 A word of comfort also for Paul Stoddart, the owner of Minardi, who in recent days has tried to run his cars that do not comply with the regulations.

 "He came looking for me twenty times, I couldn't work.
 So I signed his request to be accepted with the old Minardis.
-But in reality I don't give a damn about Stoddart.
+But in reality, I don't give a damn about Stoddart.
 He's making a mistake and it's not good for Formula 1".

-But in the meantime, one of its drivers, in particular Giancarlo Fisichella, escapes a smile, because he has realised that the big occasion has arrived, after so much praise and poor results.
+But in the meantime, one of its drivers, in particular Giancarlo Fisichella, raises a smile, because he has realised that the big occasion has arrived, after so much praise and poor results.
 How is this Renault doing?

 Is this a winning car?